-Oil prices fall as stock markets plunge
+Oil prices steady after stock markets plunge

-LONDON (Reuters) - Oil prices fell on Thursday as Asian and European stock markets plunged in the wake of Wall Street’s biggest daily decline since 2011, with investors shedding risk in an uncertain political landscape.
+LONDON (Reuters) - Oil prices steadied on Thursday, recovering from an early sell-off after Asian and European stock markets plunged in the wake of Wall Street’s biggest daily decline since 2011.

 “The market looks negative with lower numbers likely,” said Robin Bieber, technical analyst at London brokerage PVM Oil.

-“Expect spirited rallies,” Bieber said, adding that he considers such spikes as selling opportunities.
+“Expect spirited rallies,” Bieber said, adding that he would consider such spikes as selling opportunities.

 Financial markets have been hit hard by a range of worries, including the U.S.-China trade war, a rout in emerging market currencies, rising borrowing costs and bond yields, as well as economic concerns in Italy.